Auchi: Culture and traditions

 Auchi Kingdom is headed by a monarchy and the traditional ruler is referred to as the Otaru of Auchi.
 The 8 January is designated as Auchi Day.
 This commemorative day was previously called Uchi Day.

 Religion

 Auchi has been a major Islamic town.
-Oba Momodu was the first person to embrace Islam in the present-day Edo State, and also the dynamic king of the kingdom and passed on 1944, Auchi followed quickly in the wake of his action.
+Oba Momodu was the first person to embrace Islam in the present-day Edo State, and also the dynamic king of the kingdom and passed on in 1944, Auchi followed quickly in the wake of his action.
 The people live peacefully.
-The welcoming and hospitable nature of the Auchi people has to a very large extent contributed to the cultural and religious diversity of the town.
+The nice nature of the Auchi people has contributed to the cultural and religious diversity of the town.

 Religious Origins of Auchi

 Auchi's religious history dates back to its founding during the late 15th century, when Uchi, a warrior prince from the Benin Kingdom, established the settlement following a dispute with the Oba of Benin.
 Prior to the adoption of Islam, the people of Auchi practiced African traditional religion, which was characterized by the worship of a multiple deities.
 The Auchi people believed in a supreme deity, referred to as Oghena or Ogie Okuli, while also worshipping intermediary deities and ancestral spirits or deities including Uchi (the spirit of the kingdom’s founder), Orle (the River goddess), Amanue, and Ogholodio.
 Shrines dedicated to these gods served as religious centers where offerings of food and livestock were made to seek divine blessings.
 Ancestor veneration was also practiced, where deceased family members were believed to influence the well-being of their descendants.
 The Uchi Festival, an annual religious event, was an important occasion during which the community gathered at the site of Uchi’s original settlement to make sacrifices and prayers.
 However, the spread of Islam in the early 20th century led to the decline of these practices, with Islamic reformers actively dismantling shrines and replacing traditional religious institutions with Islamic structures.